elitcloud/elit/docs/documentation/decode_webapi.rst

     "coref": [
        [[0, 0, 2], [1, 0, 2], [2, 0, 1]]]}

-See the `available models <models.html>`_ for the list of all built-in models and their parameter settings.
+See the `available models <models.html>`_ page for the list of all built-in models and their parameter settings.

 ------------------